davidkitfriedman/segment_fusion/cs_stackexchange_question.md

-I'd be curious about how distance functions are used in similar and different ways across varied fields such as data mining, machine learning, computer vision, natural language processing, error control codes, or for example in specific applications like spell checkers.
+I'd be curious about how distance functions are used in similar and different ways across varied fields such as data mining, machine learning, computer vision, natural language processing, error-correcting codes, or for example in specific applications like spell checkers.

 On the one hand, in my independent study, I saw various passages speaking about